Ole Miss Students Look Back At Integration

-BARTON: And there's typically one section that's African-American and one section that's white.
-And it's not that anyone tells us to sit there; it's just the way that it happens.
-It's just the way we kind of separate ourselves out.
+"There's typically one section that's African-American and one section that's white.
+It's not that anyone tells us to sit there, it's just the way we separate ourselves out," Barton says.

-HOPE OWENS-WILSON: Still, there's kind of an indescribable atmosphere on campus that's alienating to students of color, which is difficult to explain.
-And it's often hard to talk about because it is a kind of unpleasant thing to mention, especially during the 50th anniversary.
-But it's definitely something that, as we progress in the university, you need to be aware of.
+"Still there's kind of an indescribable atmosphere on campus that's alienating to students of color, which is difficult to explain.
+And it's often hard to talk about, because it is a kind of unpleasant thing to mention, especially during the 50th anniversary.
+But it's definitely something that, as we progress as a university, it needs to be aware of," Owens-Wilson says.

 As for James Meredith's legacy of integration, Owens-Wilson says: "I don't think it's done.
 We still have a ways to go, so definitely there's more work to be done."

 But, she says, courses like "Opening the Closed Society" can keep the focus on making the University of Mississippi a more open campus.